3MFConsortium/spec_booleans/3MF Boolean operations.md

 # Chapter 1.
 Overview of Additions

-The 3MF Core Specification defines the \<components> element in the \<object> resource as definition of a tree of different objects to form an assembly, with the intent to allow reuse of model definitions for an efficient encoding.
+The 3MF Core Specification defines the \<components> element in the \<object> resource as definition of a tree of different objects to form an assembly, with the intent to allow the reuse of model definitions for an efficient encoding.
 The resultant shape of a \<components> element is the aggregation of each \<component> object element.

 This extension is based in a simplified Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)) by limiting the scope of the boolean operations described in the following diagram: